 If you’ve recently seen a whale along our coast, please share your sighting here, it’s as easy as leaving a comment below:

-Reports about other marine animals (like seals, sharks, sunfish, tuna, or turtles) are very welcome here too.
+Reports about other marine animals near shore, like seals, sharks, sunfish, tuna, and turtles, are welcome here too.

 Humpback whales are the most commonly seen whales in Newfoundland.
 They travel in groups and often venture very close to the cliffs in pursuit of their favourite meal: capelin.
 The two whales in the picture above were seen feeding for hours below the East Coast Trail near Brigus South.
 The bright objects being dragged alongside the whales are their long white pectoral fins.

 Minke whales are quite common in Newfoundland too, but in contrast to their acrobatic friends the humpbacks, these smaller whales are elusive and solitary.
 If you’re lucky enough to see a minke whale from close up, you’ll note that it too has a bright spot on its pectoral fin, it’s just harder to spot because of its small size.

 Finbacks, also called fin whales, are the largest whale species you can expect to see in Newfoundland.
 They don’t come close to shore every year, but when they do they’re hard to miss, being substantially larger than humpbacks.

 Blue whales are even bigger of course, but they’re so rare you shouldn’t get your hopes up for seeing one of them here.

 White-beaked dolphins are fast and restless, they don’t hang around like whales do so get a good look when you see them.
 If you want to see them from the towering cliffs along the East Coast Trail, use your binoculars to scan the bay surface for their large dorsal fins and ceaseless splashing.